 Yehia Massoud is a Fellow of the IEEE.
 He was named a Distinguished Lecturer by the IEEE Circuits and Systems Society for 2014-2015.
 He is the Editor of the Mixed-Signal Letters - the Americas.
 He has served as an Associate Editor of the IEEE Transactions on Very Large Scale Integration Systems (TVLSI) and the IEEE Transactions on Circuits and Systems I (TCAS-I).
 He also served as a Guest Co-Editor of the May 2010 special issue of the IEEE Transactions on Circuits and Systems I. He served as the Theme Leader for Novel Interconnects and Architectures in the SRC Southwest Academy of Nanoelectronics from 2006-2011.
 He also served as the 2009 General Program co-Chair and the 2007 Technical Program Co-Chair of the ACM Great Lakes Symposium on VLSI.

-Dr. Massoud has published more than 200 papers in peer reviewed journal and conferences.
-He served as the theme leader for Novel Interconnects and Architectures in the SRC Southwest Academy of Nanoelectronics (SWAN) from 2006-2011.
-He is an elected member of the IEEE Nanotechnology Council since 2009 and is a recipient of the National Science Foundation CAREER Award in 2005, the DAC fellowship in 2005, the Synopsys Special Recognition Engineering Award in 2000, several Best Paper Award Nominations, and two Best Paper Awards at the 2007 IEEE International Symposium on Quality Electronic Design and the 2011 IEEE International Conference on Nanotechnology.
+Dr. Massoud has published more than 220 papers in peer reviewed journals and conferences.
+He was selected as one of the ten MIT Alumni featured by the EECS department at MIT in 2012 and was elected to the IEEE Nanotechnology Council from 2009 to 2011.
+He was awarded the Rising Star of Texas Medal in 2007.
+He is a recipient of the National Science Foundation CAREER Award in 2005, the DAC fellowship in 2005, the Synopsys Special Recognition Engineering Award in 2000, several Best Paper Award Nominations, and two Best Paper Awards at the 2007 IEEE International Symposium on Quality Electronic Design and the 2011 IEEE International Conference on Nanotechnology.